-40. Section 40 provides that the reporting obligation for a physical commodity transaction does not apply in certain limited circumstances.
+40. Section 40 provides that the reporting obligation for a physical commodity transaction entered into between two non-dealers does not apply in certain limited circumstances.
 This exclusion only applies if a local counterparty to a transaction has less than \$500,000 aggregate notional value under all outstanding derivatives transactions, including the additional notional value related to that transaction.
 In calculating this exposure, the notional value of all outstanding transactions, including transactions from all asset classes and with all counterparties, domestic and foreign, should be included.
 The notional value of a physical commodity transaction would be calculated by multiplying the quantity of the physical commodity by the price for that commodity.
 A counterparty that is above the \$500,000 threshold is required to act as reporting counterparty for a transaction involving a party that is exempt from the reporting obligation under section 40.
+In a situation where both counterparties to a transaction qualify for this exclusion, it would not be necessary to determine a reporting counterparty in accordance with section 25.

-This relief applies to physical commodity transactions that are not excluded derivatives for the purpose of the reporting obligation in paragraph 3(d) of Regulation 91-506 respecting Derivatives Determination (insert reference).
+This relief applies to physical commodity transactions that are not excluded derivatives for the purpose of the reporting obligation in paragraph 2(d) of Regulation 91-506 respecting Derivatives: Determination (insert reference).
 An example of a physical commodity transaction that is required to be reported (and therefore could benefit from this relief) is a physical commodity contract that allows for cash settlement in place of delivery.